JComeaux444/JComeaux444/README.md

 <!-- <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=JComeaux444" alt="JComeaux444" /></a> </p>
 -->

-- 🔭 I’m currently working on a **Jikan Webpage Project**, Currently making progress in private before release!
+- 🔭 I’m currently working on a **An autonomous drone project and embedded systems**, Currently making progress in private before release!
 <!-- - 👨‍💻 All of my larger projects will be available at ***AT A LATER DATE!***   -->
 - 📫 How to reach me **Message me here or via [LinkedIn!](https://www.linkedin.com/in/joseph-a-comeaux/)**